 The answer is there are “no rules of thumb” for a retirement income target, as it is very specific to each individual or family.
 How much you need or want in retirement is dependent on where you live and how you want to spend your time.

 a.
 If you are working today, you would simply take off the expenses you would no longer have once you stop working, such as savings for retirement, mortgage and debt payments.
-Expenses for your children such as food, hockey, and education savings.
+Your children’s expenses include food, hockey, and education savings.

 b.
-You would keep all the day to day expenses to live, such as auto expenses, real estate taxes, food, hydro, gym expenses etc.
+You would keep all the day-to-day expenses to live, such as auto, real estate taxes, food, hydro, gym, etc.

 a.
 This is very specific to each individual or family.
-It can make a big difference if your goal is to travel the world bird watching, or writing a novel.
-These are specific items that you may wish to accomplish or do from your own bucket list, such as travel, golfing, surfing, and travelling the world with your band.
+It can make a big difference if you want to travel the world bird-watching or write a novel.
+You may wish to accomplish these items from your own bucket list, such as travel, golfing, surfing, and travelling the world with your band.

 b.
 Many people plan to spend more in the first 10-15 years of retirement on these items, as they tend to be healthier and are able to do more things.